Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - `help` will show all the commands
 - `keys add shodan_api <key>` Go to shodan.io, register with an account to obtain an account specific key
 - then check by typing`key list` and  you can remove keys with `keys remove`
 - `marketplace install all` Intalls all the modules.
-You can also install a specific module by specifying the module name instead of 'all' for example: `marketplace install hackertarget`
+You can also install a specific module by specifying the module name instead of 'all' for example: `marketplace install hackertarget` - This module gathers information about
 - `marketplace search` Displays all the currently installed modules.
 You can also search repos with `marketplace search repos`
 - `marketplace info <modulename>` will give specific info regarding that particular module.
 It also gives the path of the module.
 For example